MysticRyuujin/guac-install/README.md

 <code>./guac-install.sh</code>

-Non-Interactive (passwords provided via cli):
+Non-Interactive (values provided via cli):

 <code>./guac-install.sh --mysqlpwd password --guacpwd password</code>

 OR

-<code>./guac-install.sh -m password -g password</code>
+<code>./guac-install.sh -r password -gp password</code>

-Once installation is done you can access guacamole by browsing to: http://<host_or_ip>:8080/guacamole/ The default credentials are guacadmin as both username and password.
+Once installation is done you can access Guacamole by browsing to: http://<host_or_ip>:8080/guacamole/ The default credentials are guacadmin as both username and password.
 Please change them or disable guacadmin after install!

 # guac-upgrade
-Script for upgrading currently installed Guacamole instance (previously installed via this script/guide)
+Script for upgrading currently installed Guacamole instance (previously installed via this script/guide).
+This will also now update the TOTP or Duo extensions if used.

 If looks for the tomcat folder in /etc/ (E.G. `/etc/tomcat7` or `/etc/tomcat8`) hopefully that works to identify the correct tomcat version/path :smile: I'm open to suggestions/pull requests for a cleaner method.

+## All Switches

+Install MySQL:
+<code>-i or --installmysql</code>

+Do *NOT* install MySQL:
+<code>-n or --nomysql</code>

+MySQL Host:
+<code>-h or --mysqlhost</code>

+MySQL Port:
+<code>-p or --mysqlport</code>

+MySQL Root Password:
+<code>-r or --mysqlpwd</code>

+Guacamole Database:
+<code>-db or --guacdb</code>

+Guacamole User:
+<code>-gu or --guacuser</code>

+Guacamole User Password:
+<code>-gp or --guacpwd</code>

+Install TOTP:
+<code>-t or --totp</code>

+Install Duo:
+<code>-d or --duo</code>

 ## WARNING

-I don't think this script is working anymore.
-Way too many reports that 0.9.14 -> 1.0.0 are not working.
-I don't know why.
+- Upgrading from 0.9.14 -> 1.1.0 has not been tested, only 1.0.0 -> 1.1.0.
+- Switches have changed and additional ones have been added!

 ## How to Run: